-- 14.1 The quorum for meetings of committees and sub-committees, except as provided for below, is one third of the membership rounded up, subject to a minimum of 2. - 14.2 The quorum of the Licensing Sub-Committee is 3 members. - 14.3 If after thirty minutes, a quorum is not present, the business will be adjourned to a fixed date or time or to the next ordinary meeting. - 14.4 If during any meeting the Chairman notes that there is not a quorum present the meeting will be adjourned.
+- 14.1 The quorum for meetings of committees and sub-committees, except as provided for elsewhere in these rules, is half of the membership rounded down, plus one, subject to a minimum of 2. - 14.2 If after thirty minutes, a quorum is not present, the business will be adjourned to a fixed date or time or to the next ordinary meeting.

+14.3 If during any meeting the Chair notes that there is not a quorum present the meeting will be adjourned.